Did you know “Mobile apps revenue expected to touch $935 billion milestone this year as per Statista?”

 2. Content Marketing

 Helpful content builds trust and brings in traffic.
-Whether it’s a blog post comparing the best budgeting apps or a downloadable mobile app marketing strategy PDF, content can pull in high-intent users organically.
+Whether it’s a blog post comparing the best budgeting apps or a downloadable top mobile app marketing strategies PDF, content can pull in high-intent users organically.

 According to DemandMetric, content marketing generates 3x more leads than paid ads, at 62% less cost.